warmana/cloudant-docs-fork/source/includes/guides/_querying.md

 code snippets will work because you need the session token to authenticate.
 We encourage you to change the examples and see how the service will respond.

-<aside class="warning"> Note: The interactive guide is only intended as a "playground" to try out Cloudant.
+<aside class="warning" role="complementary" aria-label="notForSensitiveData"> Note: The interactive guide is only intended as a "playground" to try out Cloudant.
 *Don't use it with sensitive data!*
 </aside>